oozcitak/xmlbuilder2/docs/pages/builder-functions.md

 * `keepNullAttributes` - whether attributes with `null` and `undefined` values will be kept or ignored: `true` or `false`.
 Defaults to `false`, which silently ignores attributes with `null` and `undefined` values.
 When set to `true`, `null` will be treated as an empty string.
 * `ignoreConverters` - whether converter strings will be ignored when converting JS objects: `true` or `false`.
 Defaults to `false`.
 * `convert` - an object defining converter strings.
 Default converter strings are described below.
-  * `att` -  When prepended to a JS object key, converts its key-value pair to an attribute.
+  * `att` -  when prepended to a JS object key, converts its key-value pair to an attribute.
 Defaults to `'@'`.
-  * `ins` - When prepended to a JS object key, converts its value to a processing instruction node.
+  * `ins` - when prepended to a JS object key, converts its value to a processing instruction node.
 Defaults to `'?'`.
-  * `text` - When prepended to a JS object key, converts its value to a text node.
+  * `text` - when prepended to a JS object key, converts its value to a text node.
 Defaults to `'#'`.
-  * `cdata` - When prepended to a JS object key, converts its value to a CDATA section node.
+  * `cdata` - when prepended to a JS object key, converts its value to a CDATA section node.
 Defaults to `'$'`.
-  * `comment` - When prepended to a JS object key, converts its value to a comment node.
+  * `comment` - when prepended to a JS object key, converts its value to a comment node.
 Defaults to `'!'`.
+* `invalidCharReplacement` - defines a replacement value for invalid characters in input strings.
+If value is a string, each invalid character in an input string will be replaced with it; otherwise if value is a function it will be passed each invalid character and should return a replacement character.
+The arguments to the replacement function are:
+  - `char` - the invalid character to be replaced
+  - `offset` - the offset of the invalid character
+  - `str` - the input string

 #### Settings related to XML namespaces